VU-BEAM-Lab/GENRE/README.md

 cd ..\GENRE_GPU_Double_Precision_Code
 mexcuda GENRE_GPU_double_precision.cu
 ```

-The ```-v``` flag can also be included at the end of each mexcuda command to display compilation details.
-If the compilation process is successful, then it will display a success message for each compilation in the command prompt.
-In addition, a compiled MEX-file will appear in each folder.
-The compilation process is important, and it is recommended to recompile any time a different release of MATLAB is utilized.

 ### Code Compilation for Linux OS
 * Go to the MATLAB directory that contains the repository folders and add them to your MATLAB path.
 Following this, go to the ```GENRE_Code``` folder.
 Type the following commands into the MATLAB command prompt.